Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 5. Take an inside tour of Wawel Castle

-Near the historic center, stands the Wawel Hill and the imposing castle with the same name.
-From there you will have a perfect view of the city from the top and you can also see this Renaissance castle of the XIV century.
+Near the historic center stands the Wawel Hill and the imposing castle of the same name.
+From there you will have a perfect view of the city from the top and, in addition, you can see this Renaissance castle of the XIV century.

 Book a guided tour of Wawel Castle